benfulcher/hctsa_phenotypingFly/README.md

 Data are labeled with keywords `M` (male), `F` (female), `day`, and `night`, as well as region numbers, and day numbers (for multi-day experiments).

-Requires [hctsa](github.com/benfulcher/hctsa) to be installed and paths to this package added (through the `startup.m` script in hctsa).
+This repository requires [hctsa](github.com/benfulcher/hctsa) to be installed and paths to this package added (through the `startup.m` script in *hctsa*).
-Also requires the data file, `HCTSA.mat`, containing the results of *hctsa* feature extraction (available on figshare).
+Also requires the data file, `HCTSA.mat`, containing the time-series data and the results of *hctsa* feature extraction (available [on figshare](https://dx.doi.org/10.4225/03/5804798d2a2ec))

+A summary of the functions included are below:

 * `dayNightAnalysis` contains the main steps for determining movement differences between day and night
 * `maleFemaleAnalysis` contains the main steps for distinguishing male from female movement